 There are additional skiing resorts in the Jungfrau skiing region, such as Männlichen-Kleine Scheidegg, Mürren-Schilthorn, and Grindelwald-First.

-Regardless of where you decide to go, there are an abundance of skill levels and mountain formations to choose from.
+Regardless of where you decide to go, there are many skill levels and mountains to choose from.

-Relax in a hot tub with the view of the great outdoors, with stunning lakefront views of Lake Brienz and the snow-capped mountain peaks embracing it in the distance.
+Relax in a hot tub with a view of the great outdoors, with stunning lakefront views of Lake Brienz and the snow-capped mountain peaks embracing it in the distance.